ballerina-platform/ballerina-spec/beps/lib-edi/1491_qualifier_based_segment_discrimination.md

 - When a segment matches **no** definition at the current schema position, parsing fails with an error naming the segment.
 An optional discriminated definition is correctly recognised as absent and skipped.
 - When **several** definitions could match, the first in schema order wins.
 The schema loader logs a warning when sibling definitions sharing a segment code have overlapping discriminator sets.

 A run of **consecutive definitions sharing one segment code, each declaring at least one discriminator**, is matched as an **unordered set**: while input segments carry the run's code, every member that can still accept an occurrence is tried in schema order, so occurrences may arrive in any order and interleave.
-The run is left when a segment with a different code arrives or matches no member; on exit, every mandatory member must have at least one occurrence.
 This is required because implementation guides do not fix an order among same-code entries — HIPAA schemas mark such groups as any-order, and EANCOM interleaves `ALC+A` and `ALC+C` occurrences.

+Occurrence bounds within a run are as follows.

+- A member is offered an input segment only while it can still accept one, so `maxOccurances` is enforced exactly: an occurrence beyond a member's maximum is not assigned to it and falls through to the remaining members.
+- The run is left when a segment with a different code arrives, when a same-code segment matches no member, or when the input ends.
+- On exit, every member declaring `minOccurances > 0` must have at least one occurrence; otherwise parsing fails, naming the member.

+The exit condition is a **presence** check rather than an exact count, which is how `minOccurances` is already treated everywhere else when reading: a definition declaring `minOccurances` greater than `1` is satisfied by a single occurrence outside a run as well as inside one.
+Enforcing exact minimum counts while reading is a pre-existing gap that applies to all units, not only to discriminated runs, and is listed under Future Work so that runs do not diverge from the rest of the parser.

 ### Rules enforced when a schema is loaded